+Release the presser foot locking pin (black button).

-Release the button.
-The foot will lock in place level with the seam, allowing the fabric to feed.
+The presser foot remains level, allowing the fabric to be fed.

-Once the trouble spot has been passed, the foot will return to its normal position.
+- After the seam is sewn, the presser foot will return to its original angle.

 • If fabric more than 6 mm (15/64 inch) thick is sewn or if the fabric is pushed with too much force, the needle may bend or break.